 This tests your ability to think through the repercussions of your actions.

-Management Test Question 3
+Management IQ Test Question 3

 The Lion King is hosting an animal conference, all the animals attend except one.
 Which animal does not attend?